DHCSSza/escalator-sadilar/content/stakeholder-map-info/index.md

 The pipeline is primarily based on open-source software and platforms often used in the open science community.
 A series of blog posts will be published detailing the data pipeline development.
 Data is captured via Google Forms linked to a Google Sheet and manipulated using R scripts, available on [GitHub](https://github.com/DHCSSza/stakeholder_map/) and archived in Zenodo.
 Interactive visualisations include a Shiny app that will allow the community to explore data through a web interface and a Kumu network visualisation.
 The non-interactive data pipeline is automated using GitHub Actions.

+You can learn more about the development of the workflow through our [series of blog posts](../post/2022/04/intro-stakeholdermap-workflow/).

 #### Data visualisations